anthonyeden/Livewire-Simple-Delegation-Switcher/README.md

 If all has gone well, you'll now be able to switch the source to your destination.
 The source highlighted in "Red" is the currently active source.

+# GPIO Support

+There are two ways you can use Livewire GPIO within this app:

+1. GPI Inputs
+2. GPIO Output Triggers

+You can use these two features together, or separately.

+## GPI Inputs

+You can configure this switcher to be controlled via the GPI pins on a single Livewire device.
+It's an input - essentially a way of controlling the switcher from external hardware.
+There's a 1:1 relationship between GPI pins and Switcher Buttons in this app.
+Whenever a pin is pulled low, the configured button in the lwSDS app is selected, changing the destination audio.

+To configure this, configure global options 'GPI_DeviceIP' and 'GPI_DevicePassword', and source options 'GPI_SwitchPort' and 'GPI_SwitchPin'.

+If you don't need this option, delete the lines with 'GPI_DeviceIP' and 'GPI_DevicePassword' from the config file.

+## GPIO Output Triggers

+Output Triggers are used to send GPIO changes when a button is selected.
+Think of it as an output from this app, which is only sent whenever you press a button.

+For configuration options, see the file '[config-sample-gpiotriggers.json'](https://github.com/anthonyeden/Livewire-Simple-Delegation-Switcher/blob/master/config-sample-gpiotriggers.json).

 ## License

 This software has been released as open source software.
 You're free to use and modify this software, but no liability can be accepted by the developer.